hylo-lang/hylo/README.md

 That command will create an executable named `valc` in `.build/release`.
 That's Val compiler!

-A custom location can be specified with the option `--valc`.

 For details about the environment configuration, see CI Settings.

 ### Building Val Devcontainer with VSCode